 Osh – Bishkek – Astana – Almaty

+Even more familiar is Almaty where we end our journey (by way of a detour to Astana for me, as I haven’t been before.
+More about Astana in this post.)
 Almaty is the city I know best in Central Asia – and my favourite (not sure which causes what, chicken and egg situation).
 In the last two years, the city has changed.
 It’s been modernised, sometimes for the bland, sometimes for the good.
 A cosy café has now become Starbucks.
-On the plus side, the banya (public bath) has been extended and is now even bigger and better, I’m assured.
-Otherwise, it’s just as I remember.
+On the plus side, the banya (public bath) has been extended and is now even bigger and better.
+Otherwise, Almaty is just as I remember.

 A few final words